OUR SUCCESSFUL PROJECTS

 The Zuri Initiative is a non-profit and social enterprise that was founded in 2018 to support poor women in and around Nairobi (Kenya).
 Zuri's vision is to create a sustainable future in which women and communities are socially and economically empowered.
 The initiative aims to empower women, promote entrepreneurship, alleviate poverty and transform communities with social capital.
 Zuri is currently recruiting and hiring low-income women with little, or no schooling, to become sales agents for natural hair care products produced by the initiative.
 Before the women start selling the products, they must undergo a three-month training program (known as ZIWEP - Zuri Initiative Women Empowerment Program) that covers topics of group structure, sales representatives, hair products, financial literacy, entrepreneurship, personal trust, and so on .
-FrauenPower has decided to support both the ZIWEP training, as well as Zuri's Social Capital Credits (SoCCs) initiative (a concept developed by Asia Initiatives, www.asiainitiatives.org).
-It is a virtual community currency for social welfare.
+FrauenPower has been supporting both the ZIWEP training, as well as Zuri's Social Capital Credits (SoCCs) initiative (a concept developed by Asia Initiatives, www.asiainitiatives.org).
+SoCCs is a virtual community currency for social welfare.
 It's a bottom-up initiative that gives communities the power and freedom of choice to share in their success.
 People engage socially to earn SoCCs which they can then redeem to improve their lives.
-The female salespeople involved in selling Zuri hair care products earn SoCCs by recycling, sending their children to school, getting health checkups, volunteering and helping their neighbors.
-They can redeem the SoCCs they have earned for school fees, books and uniforms for their children, hygiene items for themselves and their daughters, water drums for water extraction and solar lamps.
-Over 30 women were empowered through the ZIWEP initiative last year and many of these women are making a good living selling Zuri hair care products.
-A number of women have used their SoCCs points to obtain something they desperately required.
-Over a 100 women had registered to join Zuri's ZIWEP program in 2020 but this had to be terminated due to Covid-19.
-Training restarted for a small group in September 2020 and it is hoped that more can be empowered in the next few months.
+The female salespeople involved in selling Zuri hair care products earn SoCCs by recycling, upcycling, undertaking neighbourhood clean-ups, volunteering and helping their neighbours.
+They then redeem the earned SoCCs for items important to them or for micro-credit.
+A number of ZIWEP graduates have improved their income by selling hair-care products, a few have been inspired to start their own small businesses and some have expanded their exsisting ones.

 Divya Jyoti Mahila Vikash (DJMV), Odisha, India, http://djmv.cfsites.org